HausReport/ClubRaiders/craid/dashbd/text/aboutRaiders.md

  * create a new action of your own,
  * learn more about The Club in the extensive library,
  * and discuss the project with commanders with a wide range of experience from squadrons spanning the populated galaxy.
 2. Interested in building an Anti-Club Squadron from the ground up?
-The Pleiades Historical Society [PLOR] is a fledgling squadron dedicated to removing The Club from the Pleiades and solving the remaining mysteries at play in the region.
+The Pleiades Historical Society (PLOR) is a fledgling squadron dedicated to removing The Club from the Pleiades and solving the remaining mysteries at play in the region.
+3. PHS has written a useful guide [How to Retreat a Minor Faction](https://docs.google.com/document/d/1gP8cRjFQGlzH-HcQj1vIKJMLSi9h0i7qHvggL39A618/edit#).

 ### Using the site